University of New England Students' Association: Divisions and Reformations

-In July 2018, Fair Trading NSW decided to shut down UNESA due to governance issues.
+Thereafter, the UNELife Student Advisory Committee was established and disbanded and then Student Consultative Committee was established and disbanded.
+In 2023, the UNE Student Council was established.

 UNE Liberal Club

 In February 2005, University of New England Liberal Club (UNELC) (Liberal Party of Australia) members won control of the Students' Association.
 UNELC members also controlled the student union and the University Council undergraduate position.

 UNESA split from the National Union of Students in a disaffiliation referendum.
 UNESA was among the few student organisations in Australia to support voluntary student unionism.

 In September 2005 UNESA made world news following the appointment of a Heterosexual Officer.
 This position and the position of Men's Officer were created at the same time as the position of Homosexual Officer was disbanded along with the campus "queer space".

 In March 2006, under the control of UNELC, UNESA was dissolved.